bellentuck/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

+>> Main similarities:
+- Both lists and sets are comma-separated sequences of values (elements)
+- Both can perform some of the same functions, like finding and iterating over elements

+>> Main differences:
+- Sets are unordered, like dictionaries w/o values; lists are ordered
+- Sets don't repeat elements; lists can
+- Sets are implemented with hash tables and can therefore locate member-elements MUCH more quickly than lists
+- Sets can make use of set-theoretical methods

 >> Sets are "unordered collections of unique elements" (Python Software Foundation, "The Python Standard Library," sect 8.7): like lists, sets are collections of elements; unlike lists, sets are unordered; and unlike lists, sets support only one instance of an element per set.
 Sets present ranges, not bundles, of items.
 "A set is a dictionary with no values.
 It has only unique keys.
 Its syntax is similar to that for a dictionary.
 But we omit the values, and can use complex, powerful set logic" (dotnetperls.com/set-python).

 >> Here are some basic examples of using lists vs. sets: